w244285636/leetcode/readme.txt

-This is to learn the algorithm
+welcome to my github space£¡
-My Email wukai6038@163.com
+This is to learn the algorithm!